arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

 ### Connecting Opta™ to the Cloud

 It is possible to use the Opta™ with the Arduino Cloud.
 To set up the Opta™ to the cloud go to the [Arduino Cloud](https://cloud.arduino.cc/).
-For help with how to get started with the cloud, go to our [Getting started with the cloud](https://docs.arduino.cc/arduino-cloud/getting-started/iot-cloud-getting-started) tutorial.
-We also have some other helpful tutorials for [the Arduino cloud](https://docs.arduino.cc/arduino-cloud/) that will help you to expand its capabilities.
+For help with how to get started with the cloud, check [Getting started with the cloud](https://docs.arduino.cc/arduino-cloud/getting-started/iot-cloud-getting-started) tutorial.
+More helpful tutorials regarding the Arduino Cloud can be found [here](https://docs.arduino.cc/arduino-cloud/) to help you expand its capabilities.

 ## Conclusion